Sportitsu/Zarad/README.md

 #APIs Used
-- We used the Youtube API to gather details about the videos related to each club
+- We used the Youtube API to gather details about the videos related to each Academy
-- we used Imgur API to stord the tournaments Image .
+- we used Imgur API to store the tournaments Image .

 # RESTful Routes
 | Method        | Endpoint      | Description  |